-In fact, many individuals transfer their addiction onto seemingly harmless or even healthy activities shortly after finishing treatment.
-These activities can include things like shopping, internet gaming, exercising or dating.
+In fact, many individuals Transfer their Addiction to Seemingly Harmless or Even Healthy Activities shortly after finishing treatment.
+These activities can include things like shopping, internet gaming, exercising, or dating.

 Here are some signs that your desire for more time in outpatient drug treatment is actually becoming an addiction:

 - Losing Sleep Imagining Yourself Participating in Therapy

 - Having Relationship Problems